 Linkin Park’s sound is not only a result of their innovative songwriting and performance, but also the specific gear they use.
 It’s important to know more about their equipment in order to also get their sound.

 Linkin Park’s primary guitarist, Brad Delson, has been known to use a variety of guitars throughout his career.

 He initially preferred PRS guitars, but eventually started to also use Fender Stratocasters.
 These guitars have contributed to defining the band’s sound over the years.
 The instrument you choose can have a big impact on the tone.

 The band’s heavy, distorted tone is largely due to their choice of amplifiers.
 Delson has been known to use both Marshall and Mesa Boogie amplifiers.

 These amps are renowned for their high gain and rich, full-bodied sound, making them ideal for Linkin Park’s style of music.
 But he didn’t stop there.
 Use of high-gain amps from Bogner and Engl also add to the tone he gets from his rig.

 Linkin Park also makes use of various effects pedals to further shape their sound.
 Distortion and compression pedals are particularly important, adding sustain and creating the wall of sound that is characteristic of many of their songs.

 When it comes to pedals, you can find him using the Boss CS-3 Compressor to even out his frequencies across all spectrums.
 But you will also find a NS-2 noise suppressor to prevent any unwanted output.

 Linkin Park Tone Setting Tips

 Achieving the Linkin Park sound involves more than just dialing in the right amp settings or using the same gear.
-Here are some additional tips that can help you capture their unique tone:
+Here are some additional tips that can help you capture their tone: